DrSensor/rs-jest/.github/CONTRIBUTING.md

-# Contributing in rollup-plugin-rust
+# Contributing in rs-jest

-We'd always love contributions to further improve the rollup!
+We'd always love contributions to further improve the jest ecosystem!
 Here are the guidelines we'd like you to follow:

 - [Questions and Problems](#question)